Kate Bishop (Marvel Cinematic Universe): Relationship with Eleanor

-Of Bishop's mother Eleanor, it was stated that Eleanor would be "pretty evil; and she doesn't appear to have a whit of ’80s frumpy ex-nun to her character...she's just going to be a wealthy, amoral jerk" leading to a rift in their relationship.
+Of Bishop's mother Eleanor, it was stated that Eleanor would be "pretty evil; and she doesn't appear to have a whit of '80s frumpy ex-nun to her character...she's just going to be a wealthy, amoral jerk" leading to a rift in their relationship.
 Tranh offered insight into the decision to include Bishop's mother in the show, saying that "we haven't had many opportunities to explore a mother-daughter relationship in the MCU...I find interesting is that there is a lot of, I guess, fresh territory that we can go to for the relationship for the two of them."
-Furthering her comments, she added that "[Eleanor] thinks she knows what is best for Kate, but Kate is you’ve seen in the comics is sometimes hard-headed, and she speaks her mind...there could be opposing opinions in who she is...[there is a] more personal, more emotional [connection] between the two characters that we wanted to explore."
+Furthering her comments, she added that "[Eleanor] thinks she knows what is best for Kate, but Kate is you've seen in the comics is sometimes hard-headed, and she speaks her mind...there could be opposing opinions in who she is...[there is a] more personal, more emotional [connection] between the two characters that we wanted to explore."
 After the realization that Eleanor was working with Kingpin and ordered Barton's assassination at the hands of Yelena Belova, Steinfeld called Bishop's state "completely broken and confused and absolutely lost.
 She doesn't know who to trust or who to look to...the one person that she's been tirelessly trying to protect is now someone that she might need to be protected against."
 Touching on Bishop's encounter with Kingpin, Steinfeld said: "If it didn't feel real before, it's real now.
 After all the partner talk and jokes that have been thrown around, now she has the opportunity to step up to the plate [and] come to her senses as quickly as she possibly can after learning this information and puts her head down and does what she has to do."

 Fictional character biography

 Early life

-Bishop was born an heiress to the wealthy Bishop family of New York City, headed by her mother Eleanor and father Derek.
-In 2012, she witnessed Clint Barton fighting against Chitauri troops during the Battle of New York.
+Bishop was born into the wealthy Bishop family of New York City, headed by her mother Eleanor and father Derek.
+In 2012, her penthouse came under attack by the Chitauri, but she is saved by Clint Barton.
+After witnessing him fighting against the Chitauri troops during the Battle of New York, she quickly began to idolize him just as Eleanor found her and they escaped from the collapsing house.
 During the invasion, Derek is killed.
-At his funeral, Bishop vowed to become a hero like Barton, which led to her training in archery, fencing, gymnastics and martial arts.
+At his funeral, Bishop decided to follow her idol's footsteps and vowed to become a hero like Barton, which led to her training in archery, fencing, gymnastics and martial arts, winning many trophies and medals.
 In 2018, she survives the Blip.